C7921/helpful-admin-file-scripts/ReadMe.md

+# Scripts

-# Handy Powershell Scripts
+## Powershell Scripts

-Collection of helpful powershell scripts.
-Used as a way to learn and understand powershell with testing on multiple platforms.

-Most scripts are platform specific, e.g. macOS deals with Homebrew management etc.

-Some might be more generic such as device information/monitoring.
+Mostly around mac homebrew management, because why not?!

+## Bash Scripts

+Collection of bash scripts that are used to rename and manage folder contents.
+Created during marking of student assessments and some automation was needed.
+Checks two directories for contents, extracts studentID from folder/file based on moodle assessment download